 - Maintain a positive attitude, exhibit professional behavior and remain nonpartisan at all times while working and training.

 - Refrain from any comments or discussion concerning a voter, a voter’s party preference, candidates and issues while working at the polls.

 - Work on election day from 6:00 a.m. until dismissed by the precinct clerk after election day duties are completed (typically a 14-hour day).

-Student poll workers are paid $175 for completing training and working a full election day.
-Prior to each election a statement of approval form will be sent to your school so that you may receive an excused absence for election day and earn credit for community service.
+Student poll workers are paid $190 for completing training and working a full election day.
+Prior to each election, a statement of approval form will be sent to your school so that you may receive an excused absence for election day and earn credit for community service.